Thank you for reading our post, please rate this article at the end.

 Required Documents to Drive Your RV Into Mexico

-First, we’ll look at the important documents you must bring when driving your RV across the Mexican border.
-Failure to bring one of these documents may instantly deny entry; they’re important.
+First, we’ll look at the essential documents you must bring when driving your RV across the Mexican border.
+Failure to obtain one of these documents may result in immediate denial of entry; they are crucial.

 1) FMM

-An FMM (Forma Migratoria Múltiple) is a Mexican tourist card or visa.
+An FMM (Forma Migratoria Múltiple) is a multiple-entry tourist card or visa for Mexico.
 It’s the only way of registering your visit or temporary stay in Mexico.
-Failure to obtain an FMM means you’re in the county illegally and could be prosecuted for that.
+Failure to obtain an FMM means you’re in the country illegally and could be prosecuted for that.

 Obtaining an FMM is especially important if you’re planning to drive your RV.
 After all, if you get in an accident and don’t have an FMM, your insurance will deny all liability and claims because you were in Mexico illegally.

-Whatever method you choose, you must ensure your FMM is also stamped, otherwise, it might be invalid.
+Whatever method you choose, ensure that your FMM is also stamped; otherwise, it may be invalid.

 2) Mexican Insurance

-The other document you should be aware of if you plan to drive to Mexico is the Mexican liability insurance.
-The Mexican border agents usually request it during the inspection.
+The other document you should be aware of, if you plan to drive to Mexico, is the Mexican liability insurance.
+Mexican border agents usually request it during inspections.

 Fortunately, it’s easy to find a Mexican insurance provider at the border or the US border towns.
 Shop for insurance with better rates.